keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 - Okay, I really need to read ["Image and Reality Kekulé, Kopp, and the Scientific Imagination"](https://press.uchicago.edu/ucp/books/book/chicago/I/bo8434945.html).
 Luckily in the age of epub I can get it for a 1.5 months

+- "Benzolfest" of 1850.
+OMG this book was value for money

 ![Ouroboros of Cleopatra](/images/ouroboros_chrysopoea_of_cleopatra.png){:style="display:block; margin-left:auto; margin-right:auto"}